pangpang20/gaussdb-python/docs/basic/install.rst

 Installing the connection pool
 ------------------------------

-The :ref:`Psycopg connection pools <connection-pools>` are distributed in a separate package from the `!psycopg` package itself, in order to allow a different release cycle.
+The :ref:`GaussDB connection pools <connection-pools>` are distributed in a separate package from the `!gaussdb` package itself, in order to allow a different release cycle.

-In order to use the pool you must install the ``pool`` extra, using ``pip install "psycopg[pool]"``, or install the `psycopg_pool` package separately, which would allow to specify the release to install more precisely.
+In order to use the pool you must install the ``pool`` extra, using ``pip install "gaussdb[pool]"``, or install the `gaussdb_pool` package separately, which would allow to specify the release to install more precisely.